XihangYU630/jimmyyu-folio.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+I am currently in my senior year as an undergraduate student at the University of Michigan.
+I am double majoring in computer science and mathematics.
+I feel fortunate to be part of the Curly Lab under the guidance of Maani Ghaffari.
+Additionally, I have had the opportunity to work closely with Heng Yang from Harvard University's School of Engineering and Applied Sciences (SEAS).

+I am seeking admission to a PhD or Master's program with a focus on robotics and related fields.

+<strong>Research interests: </strong> optimization, robot perception, learning for control

 This is some random text -- this should change frontend.
 Add some contents